Making Graduation a Reality, One Class at a Time!

 • Provide incentives for participants to make timely progress in their degree program and successfully complete their coursework.

-• Demonstrate support for participants who are actively using SSS resources to facilitate their academic success.
+• Demonstrate support for participants who are actively using SOAR resources to facilitate their academic success.

 Criteria to be eligible: